EricGebhart/Simple_Process_REPL/README.md

 #### Yaml Data Structure
-Additionally, an extension can define a yaml file which import will integrate into the Application state.
+Additionally, an extension can define a yaml file which import will integrate into the yaml datastore.
 Configuration settings and whatever data structure needed by the extension are defined here.

-Here is how the bar/QR code module defines it's application state structure and it's configuration settings in `bar_qr.yaml`.
+Here is how the bar/QR code module defines it's yaml datastore structure and it's configuration settings in `bar_qr.yaml`.

 ``` code=YAML